MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterGenericScriptRole.md

 ```

 This example configures the script named `script1.vbs` to run within a failover cluster and use
-Cluster Disk 4.
+`Cluster Disk 4`.
 The cmdlet assigns the clustered script the name script1.

 ### Example 3: Configure a script to run on a fail over cluster without waiting for resources